A Semi-supervised CART Model for Covariate Shift: Application

-The importance weight model includes the variables "Age", IPI\textunderscore LDH", and "transMYC", which together account for 86.5\% of the total variable importance.
+The selection model includes the variables "Age", IPI\textunderscore LDH", and "transMYC", which together account for 86.5\% of the total variable importance.
 We conducted a comparison between DA-CART and naive CART.
 The AUC value for DA-CART is 0.655, whereas for naive CART, it is 0.612.
-The difference between the AUC values is moderately significant, as checked using a one-sided DeLong's pair test (p = 0.059) \citep{delong1988comparing}.
-We also compared DA-CART and target CART, which trains and predicts with a 5-fold cross-validation.
-The AUC value for target CART is 0.66, which does not show significant improvement compared to DA-CART (p = 0.559).
+The difference between the AUC values is nearly significant, as checked using a one-sided DeLong's pair test (p = 0.059) \citep{delong1988comparing}.
+Although the covariate shift is moderate, as shown in Fig. \ref{fig3}, the improvement in AUC is noticeable.

+We also compared DA-CART and target CART, which trains and predicts with 5-fold cross-validation.
+The AUC value for the target CART is 0.66, showing no significant improvement compared to DA-CART (0.660 vs 0.655), even though the former uses the actual target labels.

-Fig. \ref{fig:7} illustrates how the importance weight affects the proportion estimates and splits.
+Fig. \ref{fig4} illustrates how the importance weighting affects the proportion estimates and splits.
 The split value remains constant for binary variables at 0.5, while the proportion changes in child nodes.
 The split $\text{Age}<53$ in naive CART and $\text{Age}<66$ in DA-CART reflects a shift in the mean towards the right (the mean of Age in the target domain is higher than in the source domain).
-Fig. \ref{fig:8} depicts how the importance weight reflects the distribution discrepancy.
-Since the variable Age mean shifts towards the right, the importance weights are larger with older patients.
-Similarly, if $P_{\text{target}}(\text{IPI\textunderscore LDH} = 1) > P_{\text{source}}(\text{IPI\textunderscore LDH} = 1)$, the importance weights will be more significant with the index of $\text{IPI\textunderscore LDH} = 1$.
+Fig. \ref{fig5} depicts how the importance weighting reflects the distribution discrepancy.
+Since the variable Age shifts towards the right, the importance weights are larger for older patients.
+Similarly, as the proportion $P_{\text{target}}(\text{IPI\textunderscore LDH} = 1) > P_{\text{source}}(\text{IPI\textunderscore LDH} = 1)$, the importance weights are larger for source samples where $\text{IPI\textunderscore LDH} = 1$.